BenjaminVierstraete2/Facial_Recognition_dogdoor/README.md

 The first step in recognizing a face in real-time is to detect the face itself.
 For this task, I selected the SSD-MobileNetV2-fpnlite model.

 I used a pre-trained model from the TensorFlow model garden to transfer learn on data I labeled using the Visual Object Tagging Tool (VoTT).

 The original model was trained on the COCO 2017 dataset.
+The data used for transfer learning is a mix of the CatsVsDogs dataset and Animalfaces dataset, both linked below in sources.

 the model config can be found: https://github.com/tensorflow/models/blob/master/research/object_detection/configs/tf2/ssd_mobilenet_v2_fpnlite_320x320_coco17_tpu-8.config